-Recently we tried out the new “Questions” feature on Instagram Stories and a bunch of you asked us about how I keep my dogs at a healthy weight.
-We’ve mentioned it in the past on the blog, but today we’re sharing in more detail our experiences with helping Chibi lose weight and some of our tips on what to watch out for to keep your dog healthy!
+We’ve mentioned how important it is in the past to keep your dog a healthy weight on the blog, but today we’re sharing in more detail our experiences with helping Chibi lose weight and some of our tips on what to watch out for to keep your dog healthy!

 Too often do we encounter overweight dogs in the wild, only to hear people “aww” at how adorably plump they look.
 Remember these viral videos?